-✓ King's Badge (see Section III, Note 18).
+King's Badge (see Section III, Note 18).

-Approval for the wearing of the rig will in every instance be at the discretion of the Commanding Officer or the Senior Officer where more than one ship or establishment is concerned and will normally be given only in respect of organised evening social functions taking place in, or sponsored by, H.M.
+Approval for the wearing of the Dress will in every instance be at the discretion of the Commanding Officer or the Senior Officer where more than one ship or establishment is concerned and will normally be given only in respect of organised evening social functions taking place in, or sponsored by, H.M.
 Ships or Establishments or in other Services, Messes and at functions organised by Civic authorities for the Services as appropriate.

-SECTION III Badges
+SECTION III

+Badges

 1. Cap Badges consisting of globe and laurel with lion and crown above are to be worn centrally in front of the cap, with the top of the red welt running through the crown and level with the 2 holes in the crown.
-A composite gilding metal badge is worn by Corporals and below, a composite gilt badge by Bandmasters, Colour Sergeants and Sergeants, and a separate gilt lion and crown badge is worn above a gilt globe and laurel badge by Regimental Sergeants-Major, Quartermaster Sergeants and Staff Bandmasters.
+A composite gilding metal or anodised badge is worn by Corporals and below, a composite gilt or anodised badge by Bandmasters, Colour Sergeants and Sergeants, and a separate gilt or anodised lion and crown badge is worn above a gilt or anodised globe and laurel badge by Regimental Sergeants-Major, Quartermaster Sergeants, Staff Bandmasters and Bugler Quartermaster Sergeants.
 Cap Badges as described above are also worn on berets by all ranks positioned immediately over the left eye as follows:-

-(a) R.S.M.s, Q.M.S.s and Staff Bandmasters-see paragraph 7 of the regulations for Officers.

-(b) ranks other than those at (a) above:-

-(i) Blue Berets-centrally within and $\frac{1}{2}$ inch above the bottom of the red patch.

-(ii) Green Berets- $\frac{1}{2}$ inch above the leather band.
+(a) R.S.M.s, Q.M.S.s, Staff Bandmasters and Bugler Quartermaster Sergeants-see Section II Part 3 (a) of the regulations for Officers. (b) ranks other than those at (a) above:- (i) Blue Berets-centrally within and $\frac{1}{2}$ inch above the bottom of the red patch. (ii) Green Berets- $\frac{1}{2}$ inch above the leather band.